wolfgangjblack/multi-track/README.md

 1. video_to_frames.py
     - Desc: input video and extract frames
-    - Usage: `python src/video_to_frames.py --video_uri <local path to video> --output_dir <output path for frames>`
+    - Usage: `python src/video_to_frames.py --config "config/video.json"`
-    - Note: This was an extra step, while I wont use other videos/sequences of images to train I AM curious about how well this will perform on various sources of data.
+    - Note: I shared this step to show preliminary data processing.
+Ideal we'd have done this in a way where we could train all the models used downstream in the pipeline.
+This was an extra step, while I wont use other videos/sequences of images to train I AM curious about how well this will perform on various sources of data.
 To prep this, I ended up writing a script to transform videos into frames for processing.
 2. inference.py
     Pipeline Flow:
     1. Model Loading